Why Are Website Owners Being Sued over ADA Compliance?

 A complete approach typically includes an accessibility audit conducted by qualified auditors, remediation of identified issues, validation that fixes resolved each item, and ongoing monitoring.
 An accessibility statement on the site demonstrates intent and provides a contact channel for users who encounter issues.

 Accessible.org has worked with hundreds of businesses, including many that came in after receiving a demand letter.
 The pattern is consistent: the sites that were audited and remediated before any legal contact rarely face repeat claims.
+An accessible website is a bad target, and these firms move on to easier ones.

 The Connection to ADA Title II